Total Pageviews

 The Costs

 Humu, the workplace software company led by former Google HR chief Laszlo Bock, points out that bad managers cost US companies at least $960 billion per year.
 This is according to Gallup data from 2019—and it likely underestimates the true cost, Bock adds.
-(More recent data from Gallup’s 2021 State of the Global Workplace report (pdf) show that a lack of engagement—a result of bad management—costs the global economy $8.1 trillion in lost productivity each year.)
+(More recent data from Gallup’s 2021 State of the Global Workplace report (pdf) show that a lack of engagement—a result of poor management—costs the global economy $8.1 trillion in lost productivity each year.)

 Even if some of the costs listed here can’t be tracked by the finance department directly, they still have real impact.
 And it doesn’t take much imagination to see how each can lead to real dollar costs.